krkn-chaos/krkn/docs/signal.md

 ### Signaling to Kraken
-This functionality allows a user to be able to pause or stop the kraken run at any time no matter the number of iterations or dameon_mode set in the config
+This functionality allows a user to be able to pause or stop the kraken run at any time no matter the number of iterations or daemon_mode set in the config

 If publish_kraken_status is set to True in the config, kraken will start up a connection to a url at a certain port to decide if it should continue running

 By default it will get posted to http://0.0.0.0:8081/

+An example use case for this feature would be coordinating kraken runs based on the status of the service installation or load on the cluster

 #### States